Build-Week-Lendr/Backend/README.md

 }
 ```

 Will create an item that looks like the following when you query for the `itemid`, or list all items
 for the user.
 ```
 {
-    "itemid": 10,
+    "itemid": long,
-    "itemname": "Chain Saw",
+    "itemname": String,
     "itemdescription": null,
     "lentto": null,
     "lentdate": null,